-This time of year is when illness, injury and festivities can get in the way of exercising and sport.
+This time of year is when illness, injury, and festivities can get in the way of exercising and sport.
 But, we’re here to ensure that nothing holds you back!
-Supercharge your defences with our check list to keeping your health in tip top condition this winter:
+Supercharge your defences with our checklist to keep your health in tip-top condition this winter:

 1. KEEP EXERCISING

 It’s cold, the mornings and evenings are dark and it’s generally harder to get out of bed.
 We know.

 But the benefits of exercise are endless.
 It’s good for your physical and mental health and it’s a good way to de-stress.
 Our tip to make sure your exercise routine doesn’t slump during this cold spell is to have a back-up plan.

 If the weather is bad and you don’t fancy a run in the cold and wet, head to the gym instead and switch your focus to improving those key muscle groups instead